andrasq/node-restiq/Readme.md

 - `debug` - include stack traces in error responses.
 Be cautious about sending backtraces off-site.
 - `restify` - make the response have methods `res.send` for easier compatibility with restify.
-This slows the processing rate, so use only as needed.
-(TODO: work in progress)
+This eats into the throughput some, so use only as needed.

         var Restiq = require('restiq');
         var app = Restiq.createServer(options);

 ### app.listen( port, [hostname], [backlog], [confirmationCallback] )

 start the service.
 If given, confirmationCallback will be invoked when the service is ready to receive requests.
+Hostname and backlog as for `http.createServer`.

 ### app.pre( func )

 add shared middleware step to be called before every request.
+Pre steps are called in the order added.

 ### app.use( func )